donkirkby/live-py-plugin/README.md

     list.
 5. When it finishes installing, you should see a new "Live Coding" menu.
 6. Live coding should now work for simple scripts.
-7. Navigate to Preferences -> Package settings -> Python Live Coding.
+7. Navigate to Preferences -> Package settings -> Live Coding.
-8. Set path to preferred Python executable, particularly if you want to use a virtual environment.
-The default is `python3`.
+8. Set the path to your preferred Python executable, particularly if you want to use a virtual environment.
+The default is `python`.
 9. Save and close this pane.
 10. Open or create a Python file.
 11. Navigate to Live Coding -> Start